-Very pleased to confirm the news that Registrarism is coming home to Wonkhe.
+Following the news that Registrarism is coming home to Wonkhe it’s now time for the big move.
 It’s not often that this blog appears in the news but together with WonkHE it really is.
 Almost.
-Anyway, the blog will soon be moving over to join the WonkHE family and it’s all rather exciting.
-Here’s the full story:
+Anyway, You can now find all previous and future Registrarism posts on WonkHE by following this link:

 The internationally respected higher education blog Registrarism by Dr Paul Greatrix Registrar at The University of Nottingham, is joining forces with Wonkhe.
 Registrarism, a finalist in the 2013 CIPR Education Journalism Awards, is a widely-read blog that provides the sector with a unique and popular view from a senior administrator on the front-line of higher education management and leadership.
 Mark Leach, Wonkhe’s Director said “I am delighted that two of the great sites in higher education are joining forces.
 Registrarism is coming home to the Wonkhe family where it rightly belongs, and where we’ll be able to give it the prominence, sustainability and deep reader engagement that it deserves.
 Our new partnership also opens up exciting opportunities for joint work that I’m confident the Wonkhe community will love.